 Students cover clinically relevant concepts in the disciplines of Anatomy, Physiology, Biochemistry, Genetics, Pharmacology, Pathology, Population Science and Behavioural Science.
 Students undertake introductory learning of molecules, cells and tissues, and the basics of scientific research and medical evidence.
 This progresses to organ system learning with a focus on the cardiovascular, respiratory, renal, and neurological systems and the head, neck and sensory organs.
 Students are also introduced to professional practice including the theory of communication skills within podiatric practice.
 Concurrently, students cover content related to blood and drugs (haematology and pharmacology), and body defences (microbiology and immunology).

 - 24 points

-- Indicative assessments in this unit are as follows: (1) written examination; (2) in-semester tests; and (3) professional behaviour assessment (Pass/Fail).
+Indicative assessments in this unit are as follows: (1) written assessments; (2) in-semester tests; and (3) professional behaviour assessment (Pass/Fail).
 Further information is available in the unit outline.